How to get to Samara from Tamarindo, Costa Rica?

 What is the best bus route to take from Tamarindo to Sámara?

-To get from Tamarindo to Sámara by bus, take the bus to Santa Cruz (about 1.5 hours), then transfer to a bus heading to Nicoya, followed by another bus to Sámara (about 1.5 hours).
+To get from Tamarindo to Sámara by bus, take a bus to Santa Cruz (about 1.5 hours), then transfer to a bus to Nicoya, then another to Sámara (about 1.5 hours).
 The total journey time is about 4 to 5 hours.

 Are the Beaches Free in Sámara?